Simon-Hou/CS201_Team35/README.md

 ### 5. House
 Start SimCity(run the SimCityGui.java), and click “Add House” button.
 Place the image on the green and left click.
-Each house contains one inhabitant and the inventory.
+Each house contains inhabitant(s) and inventory.
 Click on the house to view inside: bed (black), table (cyan), refrigerator (white), grill (gray).
+It also show the control panel, where you can see and modify the inventory.
-Entering: the building can be entered by call the personIn method in House; and set the active role in person to inhabitant.
+People can go to the house to sleep and eat.
-	-I have already modified the method in person, and waiting for the city animation people to make the person walk to the house and call this method.
+	-A Star not implemented in House